Exercise Program for Limited Mobility

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on exercise and mobility, so it's likely you can continue your medications, but you should confirm with the trial organizers.

-Is the TIME™ at Home exercise program safe for people with limited mobility?
+What prior data suggests that the TIME™ at Home exercise program is safe for individuals with balance and mobility limitations?

 Nancy Salbach, PhD